 - Handling a residential real estate sale and closing

-Folks considering hiring an attorney for a personal injury matter should also consider the potentially catastrophic costs of not hiring a lawyer.
-Without the help of a skilled personal injury attorney, injured clients don’t know what they’re owed, or how they can pursue it.
+Those considering hiring an attorney for a personal injury matter should also consider the potentially catastrophic costs of not hiring a lawyer.
+Without the help of a skilled personal injury attorney, injured clients don’t know what they’re owed or how they can pursue it.
 They’ll miss out on the full amount of compensation they need and deserve.

-Injured people need an ally who not only knows their rights, but knows how to protect them.
-It takes the training and know-how of an experienced personal injury lawyer to identify – and quantify – all the ways an injury affects a person’s life.
+Injured people need an ally who not only knows their rights but also knows how to protect them.
+It takes the training and know-how of an experienced personal injury lawyer to identify—and quantify—all the ways an injury affects a person’s life.
 From there, they must find evidence to prove those categories of damages.
-Without the help of an attorney, injured people often under-value their claims, get taken advantage of by insurance adjusters, and ultimately leave money on the table.
+These include medical bills and ongoing medical care, loss of income or wages, and non-economic damages such as pain and suffering.
+Without the help of an attorney, injured people often undervalue their claims, get taken advantage of by insurance adjusters, and ultimately leave money on the table.